Kyra Carusa: Club career

+Le Havre

 During the 2019 NWSL College Draft, Carusa was selected by Sky Blue FC as the 19th overall pick of the draft.
 She was later waived by Sky Blue and was then picked up on the NWSL waiver wire by Utah Royals FC.
 Ultimately, Carusa did not sign with the Royals and elected to go overseas.

-Le Havre, 2019

 In April 2019, Carusa joined French club Le Havre AC in the French second division.
 She played three matches, scoring four goals for the club.

-HB Køge, 2020–2023
+HB Køge

 Carusa signed a new contract with the Danish club HB Køge in the Kvinde 1. division in February 2020.
 She scored 4 goals on her debut against AaB on 9 August 2020 and quickly helped the team gain promotion to the Elitedivisionen.
 Carusa scored a further hattrick against FC Nordsjælland on 24 April 2021.

-London City Lionesses, 2023
+London City Lionesses

 In February 2023, Carusa joined English club London City Lionesses.
 She made her league debut against Sunderland on 5 February 2023.
 She scored her first league goal against Lewes on 12 February 2023, scoring in the 38th minute.
 She left London City Lionesses with 1 goal in 11 total appearances.